 Who are Alberta’s Rural Municipalities?

 Alberta has 69 rural municipalities stretching from the American border to the Northwest Territories.
 Though our members are diverse in many ways, rural municipalities are best characterized by their large geographic area and relatively low population density.
-When you think of Alberta’s scenic and wide open spaces, your mostly likely thinking about somewhere in a rural municipality.
+When you think of Alberta’s scenic and wide open spaces, you’re most likely thinking about somewhere in a rural municipality.
 Altogether, Alberta’s rural municipalities cover 85% of Alberta’s land mass.

 Rural municipalities are essential to the vibrancy of rural Alberta and, by extension, Alberta as a whole.
 Rural Alberta is home to Alberta’s key resources including agriculture, oil and gas, mining, forestry, and many others.
 The transportation networks in rural Alberta are the first steps in the supply chain that bring these resources to national and international markets.
 As we like to say, Rural Alberta is where it all starts.